Iraq

 Goal

-EDUCATING DISPLACED YEZIDI AND CHALDEAN CHILDREN IN IRAQI KURKDISTAN
+EDUCATING DISPLACED YAZIDI CHILDREN IN IRAQ

 Taking action in Iraq